Create a new Process Instance.

 Abort process instance.

 A workflow instance that is sleeping or waiting can be aborted by selecting it from the list and clicking the “Abort” menu item.
-The abort menu item is only enabled when the instance is in the “Sleeping” status.
+The “Abort” menu item is enabled only when the instance is in the “Sleeping” status.

 Execute process instance.